st8tikratio/Uselessness/blockchain/cardano/catalyst/catalyst-vote-weight.md

 - $C_f - SP_v = -50,000$.
 - The system provides a warning: You have over-allocated the category budget by 50,000 ADA.
 Please adjust your voting.
 - This is repeated for each category.

-## Objective
-- Removes irrelevant votes.
-Yes everyone deserves a chance to be funded but voting on proposals that would over-allocate the budget gives false metrics and allows for gaming the system in a sense.

 ## Alternatives
 - This can be applied to every category and holds even if there is one category.